Why does being outside make you happy?

-An unpleasant environment can make you feel nervous, anxious, stressed, or sad whereas pleasant environments reduce stress, soothe, and increase happiness.
+An unpleasant environment for your senses can make you feel nervous, anxious, stressed, or sad, whereas pleasant environments reduce stress, soothe, and increase happiness.
 Nature is a pleasant environment for us!

-Let’s get to the question at hand: why does being outside make you happy?
-We’ll also explore the health benefits of being outdoors!
+Let’s talk about why being outside makes you happy.
+We’ll also explore the health benefits of being outdoors.

 Top 6 Benefits Of Being Outdoors

 If you want to discover the science of living a happy life, step outside!